 The Crucial Reason To File Trademarks Separately

 Each trademark you file incurs a separate application fee.
-For example, if you wish to trademark your company name, your logo, and a product name, you will pay the application fee three times.
-Additionally, you might be subject to greater legal fees if you’ve chosen to work with an attorney.
+For example, if you wish to trademark your business name, your logo, and a product name, you will pay the application fee three times.
+Additionally, you might be subject to greater legal fees if you’ve chosen to work with an attorney on top of the filing fee with the trademark office.

 At this point it might make sense to combine filings.
 If you display your company name along with your logo, wouldn’t filing them together save you time and money?
 After all, you’d then only have to file two applications and therefore pay only two fees, rather than three.

 Do not let this shortcut tempt you.
-If a trademark attorney suggest you do this, walk away immediately.
+If a trademark attorney suggest you do this, walk away immediately – they’re giving terrible legal advice.

-Combining applications might appear attractive, but it will only harm you in the long run.
+Combining applications for trademark registration might appear attractive, but it will only harm your ability to protect your intellectual property in the long run.
+You almost assuredly want to trademark your logo and name separately.

 Each application covers one aspect